 5 Ways to Cut Travel Costs

-Bet this seems like a no-brainer but not everyone uses an airfare comparison search site when shopping for tickets and that’s a mistake – because no airline always has the best deals.
+Bet this seems like a no-brainer: Always use an airfare comparison search site when shopping for tickets.
+If you just go to a favorite airline site you could pay too much because no single airline always has the best deal.

-- Example #1: If you were shopping for an October flight between Cleveland and Denver and only checked Spirit’s site, you’d get a flight for $223.
+- Example : If you were shopping for an October flight for Cleveland-Denver and only checked Spirit’s site, you’d get a flight for $223.
 Not bad, but if you’d compared fares you would have found a deal on Frontier for $75 less.

 3. Save nearly $80 (or more) flying cheaper days